We’ll be talking about 4 main types of punches: jab, cross, hook, and uppercut.

 Don’t just read this and think you know how to punch now.

 You need some practice to make it effective.
 And you’ll learn the subtle tricks and cues while practicing.
 You’ll also make it less likely you’ll injure yourself in a real self-defense scenario.
+It’s damn hard to keep your arm and wrist straight even during training.
+It’s even worse in a street fight.

-You don’t have to signup for boxing or MMA membership (Even though you should!).
+You don’t have to sign up for boxing or MMA membership (Even though you should).
 You can just go somewhere with a heavy bag and practice these motions to get a feel for what you’re capable of.